Lawsuits against renowned psychiatrist have been settled

 The Salem News reports that terms of the settlements were not disclosed in court filings Tuesday in Salem Superior Court.

-Ablow's attorney, Paul Cirel, in an email to the newspaper said "We are pleased that the civil matters have been amicably resolved."
+Ablow's attorney, Paul Cirel, said in an email to the newspaper that "we are pleased that the civil matters have been amicably resolved."

-Clyde Bergstresser, an attorney for four women who had accused Ablow of medical malpractice, said: "The cases have been resolved to the satisfaction of all of the parties."
+Clyde Bergstresser is an attorney for four women who had accused Ablow of medical malpractice.
+He says "the cases have been resolved to the satisfaction of all of the parties."

 Cirel says Ablow is now focused on getting his medical license reinstated so he can resume seeing patients.

-The 57-year-old Ablow, who lives in Massachusetts, is an author who has appeared on several television shows.
+The 57-year-old Ablow lives in Massachusetts and is an author who has appeared on several television shows.

 Information from: The Salem (Mass.)
 News, http://www.salemnews.com